 It’s hard to get all the nutrients your body needs to thrive (not to mention the nutrients your baby needs).
-Even when you are really intentional about your food, you may still need supplements to get you all the necessary vitamins and minerals.
-Checkout my past blog posts to determine the best supplements and vitamins.
+Even when you are really intentional about your food, you may still need folic acid or biotin supplements to get you all the necessary vitamins and minerals.
+Check out my past blog posts to determine the best supplements and vitamins.

-*It’s important to note you should consult your doctor before starting any new supplements while pregnant!
+*It’s important to note you should consult your doctor and potentially run blood tests before starting any new supplements while pregnant!

 Reduce the risk of pregnancy complications by making small life changes that make a big impact!

 When you have PCOS, the road to parenthood is long and hard.
 Ladies, I am here with you.
 Diet, exercise, and self-care can change your life and help you achieve the life you want most.
 Start a PCOS diet to maintain a healthy pregnancy and relieve your worst symptoms.